Halep into Week 2 at Australian Open for 5th straight year

 Collins will next meet No. 19 Elise Mertens, who advanced 6-2, 6-2 over Zhang Shuai.

-Later on Day 6, U.S. Open champion Daniil Medvedev will be aiming to progress in his bid to become the first man in the Open era to win his second Grand Slam title at the major tournament that immediately follows his first such triumph.
+Later on Day 6, U.S. Open champion Daniil Medvedev was aiming to progress in his bid to become the first man in the Open era to win his second Grand Slam title at the major tournament that immediately follows his first such triumph.

 Medvedev was the runner-up at Melbourne Park in 2021 and is seeded No. 2 this time.